 Canada Post Strike: What It Means For Your Business

-Update: On September 25, 2025, the government announced major reforms to Canada Post, acknowledging the corporation’s financial crisis and need for transformation.
-In response to the government announcement, CUPW, the union representing Canda Post workers, announced an immediate national strike.
+On September 25, 2025, the government announced major reforms to Canada Post, acknowledging the corporation’s financial crisis and need for transformation.
+In response to the government announcement, CUPW, the union representing Canda Post workers, announced an immediate national strike, which has become a rotating strike.

-The Canadian Federation of Independent Business (CFIB) is urging the federal government to immediately end the Canada Post strike.
-Ottawa must step in immediately to end the strike and push forward with the announced reforms.
+The Canadian Federation of Independent Business (CFIB) is urging Ottawa to step in immediately to end the ongoing strike actions and push forward with the announced reforms.
+SMEs broadly support reforms at Canada Post.
+Read more in CFIB’s latest report.

 What small business told CFIB about the 2024 Canada Post strike: